 Aims and Scope

 Structure & Sense publishes interdisciplinary research on the relationship between technological systems, organizational forms, and human meaning in modern societies.
-The journal provides a venue for work that examines how rationalization, automation, and the division of labor reshape social life, transform work, and alter the human understanding of purpose, agency, and value.
+The journal provides a venue for work that examines how rationalization, automation, and the division of labor reshape social life, transform work, and alter human understanding of purpose, agency, and value.

-The journal favors conceptually ambitious, methodologically transparent, and substantively grounded scholarship that bridges social science and the humanities to illuminate how structure and sense are made—and remade—in the modern world.
+The journal favors conceptually ambitious, methodologically transparent, and substantively grounded scholarship that bridges social science and the humanities to illuminate how structure and sense are made — and remade — in the modern world.

 You can find more information about the journal on the following pages: